 If you’re interested in becoming an Amazon seller, you can either be an individual seller (selling less than 40 products per month) or a professional seller (more than 40 products).
 So, it all comes down to how many books you have!

-Depending on what you prefer, you can pack and ship the books yourself or have Amazon store your inventory and take care of the shipping on your behalf.
+Depending on your preference, you can pack and ship the books or have Amazon store your inventory and take care of the shipping on your behalf.
 If you are just looking to sell some of your own books or don’t mind having books sit in your house while you wait for them to sell, doing it yourself is often the easier (and cheaper) choice.

 2. Barnes & Noble